Visit Azul.com Support

 For more information about Azul Prime Stream and Stable Builds, see the Azul Prime Roadmap.

-These instructions introduce you to the quick and easy process of installing an Azul Prime Docker image to a Kubernetes cluster.
+These instructions introduce you to the quick and easy process of installing a containerized Azul Prime image to a Kubernetes cluster.
+Azul no longer publishes Prime Docker images.
+First build your own Prime image as described in Get Started with Azul Prime using Docker, then push it to a registry your cluster can access.

 Creating a Pod with Containerized Azul Prime

-Create a pod with Azul Prime in a Docker container using the ConfigMap:
+Create a pod with Azul Prime in a Docker container:

 You are now ready to start running your Java applications using the containerized Azul Prime deployed on a Kubernetes cluster.